know-how

 End of harvest

-The crushing that extracts the juice from the sugar cane is carried out a few hours after harvesting, to preserve the freshness of the cane and the aromas of the distilled cane juice.
+The sugar cane is crushed to extract juice.
+This process is done in the few hours immediately after harvest to preserve the sugar cane’s freshness and aromas once distilled.
 After three successive grindings, the sugar cane has yielded all its juice.
-The dry fiber that remains, known as “bagasse”, is used to fuel the fireplaces of steam boilers.
+The dry fiber that remains, known as “bagasse,” is used as fuel in the steam boilers on the estate.

 FERMENTATION